POUNDIAN/annotated-index/README.md

 ## Errors

 There are some flaws in the Textract output and the data will need cleaning at some point.
 One common example is the substitution of '1' for 'i' or 'I'.
+A common example is "1S", but I'm sure there are more.
+We also have instances of invalid brackets (in page numbers), for example `"a/b]"`

 We might want to provide a way for users to suggest there is an error in an entry.
 Given a hit, we can manually check with a copy of the book.